 I’m from Palestine and I’m an activist, businesswoman and entrepreneur.
 I co-founded H2GO, an engineering company developing new ways to store clean energy when I was 28.
 I completed a PhD at Cambridge University, after taking undergraduate and postgraduate degrees in Applied Chemistry at the Hebrew University of Jerusalem.

-Enass has always been an activist at heart.
-From a young age, she has thought about air pollution, climate change and the effects of burning oil and gas for energy on the environment.
-It was only during a trip to Africa when studying for her PhD, that Enass realised how much of a luxury electricity was, with some hospitals only receiving power for 12 hours of the day, and households rushing to do all their cooking and reading while the electricity lasts.
+I have always been an activist at heart.
+From a young age, I thought about air pollution, climate change and the effects of burning oil and gas for energy on the environment.
+It was only during a trip to Africa when studying for my PhD, that I realised how much of a luxury electricity was, with some hospitals only receiving power for 12 hours of the day, and households rushing to do all their cooking and reading while the electricity lasts.

-Enass saw this as a problem that engineering could fix, and in the process, help save lives and the environment too.
-She founded her own company straight out of Cambridge University - focussing on developing a hydrogen battery that would be able to store clean and renewable energy in countries without an electrical grid.
+I saw this as a problem that engineering could fix, and in the process, help save lives and the environment too.
+I founded my company straight out of Cambridge University - focussing on developing a hydrogen battery that would be able to store clean and renewable energy in countries without an electrical grid.